timothy-gregg/counterpoint_blog/_posts/2018-07-30-african-crime.md

 ---
 layout: post
-title: The African crime thing isn't really a thing
+title: African crime is not a real thing
 ---

 Christopher Pyne was recently asked if he felt afraid on the streets of Melbourne.
 His response was “no, why?”.